gduscher/MLSTEM2026/README.md

 ---

 ## 📚 Schedule
-A detailed schedule is published on the website:
+A detailed schedule is available as a PDF-file in Documents and published on the website:

 🕓 **https://kaliningroup.github.io/summer_school/program/**